A few years ago, I went to a workshop on erosion control, which gave me a number of tools to use against soil erosion.

 A short time later we came back with Bush, one of the Congolese guys who worked for me in 2019.
 We extended the line right across that part of the gully, using logs from the poplar trees which regularly drop rather large branches.
 Luckily they’re not too heavy to lift, although some needed the Bobkitten to load with.

 Once up on the hill, if they’re too heavy they can just be rolled out of the trailer and crowbarred down the hill until they reach the position you want.
-It’s important to build up the barrier enough to stop sheep jumping over.
+It’s important to build up the barrier enough to stop sheep jumping over, and they can jump pretty high.
+We also added some at the bottom of the hill, to start the sheep zigzagging away from the weakest points.

 The results after the drought broke were encouraging – soil carried by the rain had banked up fully behind the flimsy barrier, retaining several tonnes of earth.